My Store

 SKU:CAD

-Cadmium is a toxic heavy metal found in batteries, cigarettes, and industrial pollutants.
-Exposure can harm kidneys, bones, and the lungs.
-The Cadmium (Blood) Test measures levels of cadmium circulating in your bloodstream, reflecting recent exposure.
-Accurate venous blood analysis helps identify potential health risks early and supports better management of toxicity.
+Cadmium is a toxic heavy metal that badly affects the health of the kidneys, bones, and lungs.
+The Cadmium Blood Test measures levels of cadmium circulating in your bloodstream to reflect recent exposure.

 What Gets Assessed?